Back to our roots

 Junior cricket at Walden has a history all of its own.
 The first mention of junior cricket was in 1843 when under 17s and under 20s were playing, and losing, matches against Linton.
 Walden Juveniles lost to Cambridge Juveniles in 1844.
 The first official “junior organiser” was Olwyn Sparrow in 1985 and since then Simon Skingley, Jamie Sparrow, Richard Patston, Andrew MacKinlay, Adrian Brown and John Taylor have all done their bit.
 Together with the current post holder, David Barrs, they have laid the foundations for the highly regarded junior section we have today and which is the envy of many clubs.
 Probably the most significant date in the history of junior cricket was 2004 when the club decided to invest significant resources in its youth policy by establishing the Saffron Walden Cricket Club Academy.
 Whist it aspires to produce young cricketers of the highest quality capable of playing at County and Premier League standard it remains a highly inclusive programme.
 It’s director, David Barrs, refers to it as a triple A academy – “an academy for all abilities”.
 “We have a team of highly qualified coaches and over 50 volunteers who work together to provide a safe, friendly and successful junior programme” claims David.

-If any reader has any recollection of cricket in Saffron Walden please email David Barrs email@example.com or call him on 07760 484390.
+If any reader has any recollection of cricket in Saffron Walden please email David Barrs [email protected] .
 For instance, when did we first play league cricket?